1982 United States Senate election in New Jersey: Campaign

 Fenwick continued to hammer her independence and criticized Lautenberg for distorting her record.
-She was particularly the Lautenberg campaign's claim that, "If Fenwick goes to the Senate, she'll support voting-rights opponent Strom Thurmond."
-Fenwick, a long-time member of the NAACP since before she entered politics, objected.
+Her campaign was particularly hurt by the Lautenberg campaign's claim that, "If Fenwick goes to the Senate, she'll support voting-rights opponent Strom Thurmond."
+Fenwick had been a long-time member of the NAACP since before she entered politics and objected strongly to the accusation.
 Lautenberg responded, "Mrs. Fenwick's anger has apparently overtaken her...
 I think that when she comes up with that kind of a campaign after complimenting me a couple of weeks ago for my gentlemanly way of campaigning and turns now, instead of defending her record, to talk about mud slinging, shows how desperate she is."
 He did not withdraw the charges, but instead returned Fenwick's charge of mudslinging: "Mrs. Fenwick's campaign has taken a radical turn, changing from one where she presented herself as a public servant to one where personality became an issue."

 On October 27, Lautenberg held a rally with Ted Kennedy at the Robert Treat Hotel in Newark with 1,200 in attendance.
 Fenwick toured a housing project in East Orange and took interviews with New Jersey Network and a Spanish-language channel.
 On October 31, after the final debate, Lautenberg campaigned with former Vice President Walter Mondale and Second Lady Joan Mondale.